martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 such as DSACK {{?RFC3708}}, Forward RTO-Recovery {{?RFC5682}} or Eifel
 {{?RFC3522}}.
 Once a spurious congestion event is detected, CUBIC SHOULD restore the original values of above mentioned variables as follows if the current *cwnd* is lower than *prior_cwnd*.
-Restoring to the original values ensures that CUBIC's performance is similar to what it would be if there were no spurious losses.
+Restoring the original values ensures that CUBIC's performance is similar to what it would be without spurious losses.

 ~~~ math
 \left.